dojo/framework/docs/en/resources/supplemental.md

 ### `isLoading()`

-The `isLoading` function takes a `template`, `ResourceOptions` or `ResourceFindOptions` object and `initOptions` if required by the template. `isLoading` returns a `boolean` to indicate if there is a in-flight read underway for the passed options.
+The `isLoading` function takes a `template`, `ResourceOptions` or `ResourceFindOptions` object, and `initOptions` if required by the template. `isLoading` returns a `boolean` to indicate if there is an in-flight read underway for the passed options.

 > MyResourceAwareWidget.tsx